Anne Percy, Countess of Northumberland: Northern Rebellion

 Anne and her husband exchanged letters and gifts with Mary, Queen of Scots.
 Mary sent Anne a paternoster of scented gold pomander beads which the Pope had sent to her, and an enamelled silver necklace.
 Anne sent Mary a locket given to her by a Spanish courtier of Mary I of England and a diamond ring which Mary swore to wear.

 Anne's husband was reluctant to lead the rebellion, whose aim was to depose Queen Elizabeth and replace her with the imprisoned Mary, Queen of Scots, whom Catholics regarded as England's legitimate queen; however, he was soon persuaded after his servants informed him that his enemies were surrounding him.
 He and Anne fled to Branspeth, the home of the Charles Neville, 6th Earl of Westmorland, who was also persuaded to take up arms against Queen Elizabeth.
 It was at Branspeth where the rebellion began, headed by the two earls.

 Henry Carey, 1st Baron Hunsdon, who headed a detachment of royal troops sent by the Queen to quell the rising, reported that Anne, who was pregnant at the time, had been "stouter than her husband", and rode "up and down with the army".

-Her preganacy suggested a plan for the escape of Mary, Queen of Scots from Wingfield Manor.
+Her pregnancy suggested a plan for the escape of Mary, Queen of Scots from Wingfield Manor.
 Christine Hogg, the wife of the queen's embroiderer Bastian Pagez was pregnant, and her child was born in November 1569.
 Later, the Earl of Shrewsbury wrote that Mary Queen of Scots had planned to escape after the birth, dressed as Christine Hogg's midwife or nurse.
 The midwife's part would have been played by the Countess of Northumberland, because she and the queen were "something like in personage".
 The Northumberlands were staying near Wingfield at nearby Wentworth House.